woblerr/pgbackrest_exporter/README.md

 This flag works for `pgBackRest >= v2.41`.<br>
 For earlier pgBackRest versions there will be an error like: `option 'set' is currently only valid for text output`.<br>
 For a significant numbers of stanzas and backups, this may require much more additional time to collect metrics.
 Each stanza requires pgBackRest execution for backups to get data.

+The flag `--backrest.database-parallel-processes` allows to increase the number of parallel processes for collecting information about databases in backups.<br>
+This flag is valid only when the flag `--backrest.database-count` is specified.

 When flag `--backrest.database-count-latest` is specified - information about the number of databases in the last full, differential or incremental backup is collected.<br>
 This flag works for `pgBackRest >= v2.41`.<br>